Federal Surplus Property

 About the GSA Federal Surplus Property Program

 The GSA Federal Surplus Property Program is administered by the Illinois State Agency for Surplus Property, a division of the Illinois Department of Central Management Services (CMS), and governed by regulations of the U.S. General Services Administration (GSA).
 The Federal Property and Administrative Services Act authorizes the donation of federal surplus property.
-If you have questions regarding the GSA Federal Surplus Property Program, please call 217-785-6903.
+If you have questions regarding the GSA Federal Surplus Property Program, need interpretation and translation services, or require assistance for people with disabilities, please call 217-785-6903.

 Quick Links